sturmm/aws-easy-sso/README.md

 <img src="doc/demo.gif" width="500">

 `aws-easy-sso` is a simple tool to login to your AWS accounts using SSO.
 So of course it just works if you have [configured SSO in you organization](https://aws.amazon.com/de/iam/identity-center/).

+## Features

+The tool uses the SSO and OIDC SDK to fetch available accounts and roles for your login and appends the [session and profile configuration](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html) to your `~/.aws/config`.
+It also places the authentication information it used itself in the `~/.aws/sso/cache` directory.
+These cached sessions are used by the newer credential provider implementations of AWS SDKs.
+The tool also supports usage of multiple sso sessions (combinations of `sso_start_url` and `sso_region`).
 For personal learning, the tool is written in Rust.

 ## Installation